cfn-modules/docs/examples/fargate-alb-proxy-pattern/README.md

 # cfn-modules: Fargate ALB with proxy pattern example

-This example project demonstrates how an ALB can be placed in front of two DOcker containers running on Fargate.
+This example project demonstrates how an ALB can be placed in front of two Docker containers running on Fargate.
 The following diagram illustrates the high-level architecture.

 ```
               ┌────────────┐